4.75 from 36 votes

 Notes

-I think most cakes are best if they are allowed to settle for at least 12-24 hours after icing.
-It allows to flavors to settle.
+I think most cakes are best if they are allowed to sit for at least 12-24 hours after icing.
+It allows the flavors to settle.
 This cake will stay moist for several days after being iced.

 Nutrition